solidi/writing/05-deception-degenerate-ab-testing.md

 ## Social Post

 Every dark #pattern is the brutal end of blindly following #A/B #tests.
+Alt title: 5 dark patterns of A/B testing (2017)

 - What is A/B testing?
 - Five dark patterns that are questionable in A/B testing.